israelElad/InstaAutoAIPost/README.md

-# Instagram Auto Poster
+# Instagram Auto Poster (EC2 Edition)

 An automated solution for posting images to Instagram from an S3 bucket.
-This project uses AWS Lambda and EventBridge to schedule posts at specific times throughout the day.
+This project now runs securely and reliably on AWS EC2 with Docker Compose and AWS Secrets Manager.

 ## Features